 Council members serve two-year terms, attend monthly meetings, and are expected to volunteer for staff events, based on their availability.

 - Provide input into strengths and areas of opportunity for staff development at CSSH.

 - Propose ideas for new development programs and promote them to their colleagues.

 The CSSH Staff Team provides resources specific to work at CSSH, including internal forms, processes, and contact information for subject matter experts.
-To request access, email Elizabeth Rioux, HR Associate, at email@example.com.
+To request access, email Elizabeth Rioux, Associate Director of HR, at firstname.lastname@example.org.